 Make your way to Kuniya Walk at Uluru and submerge yourself into this culturally rich experience that offers much more than just a walk.
-Your Anangu guide and translator will walk you through the stories held in stone within the Uluru.

 This experience is an absorbing and fulfilling time for all ages and gender.

 We are a proud Indigenous Tourism Champion and a not-for-profit art & craft corporation 100% owned and controlled by Anangu (Aboriginal people from the Central and Western deserts) for over 30 years.
 Approximately 900 artists make up the collective that is Maruku.
 We exist to benefit the artists, their families, their communities and play a key role in keeping the traditional cultural practices strong and alive throughout the Anangu lands.
 Maruku is a regional art centre and, therefore, a representative of Anangu culture and art.